gatsbyjs/gatsby/docs/blog/2018-11-07-gatsby-for-apps/index.md

 ## What is an application?

-I've previously attempted the [surprisingly difficult task][whats-an-app] of defining what consititutes a traditional web application.
+I've previously attempted the [surprisingly difficult task][whats-an-app] of defining what constitutes a traditional web application.
 In an effort to not re-hash all the work there, I think there are several, key features that indicate a more app-like experience:

 - dynamic data fetching
 - user authentication and authenticated client-only routes